-Throughout the history of Greece, the word “OXI” (“No”) was spoken to the enemy several times in several different ways, most famously on “Oxi Day.”
+Throughout the history of Greece, “OXI” (“No”) was exclaimed to the enemy at various times, most famously on “OXI Day.”
 It was on the lips of Leonidas when he faced the mighty Persian army in Thermopylae many centuries ago.
 It was also the proud response of Themistocles when he sank the entire Persian Navy at Salamis.

-For the most part these were times when the enemy was the mighty Goliath and Greece was David.
-That was certainly the case on October 28, 1940, when the armies of Adolf Hitler were fighting on maultiple fronts and he allowed his Italian ally Benito Mussolini to take over Greece.
+For the most part, these were times when the enemy was the mighty Goliath and Greece was David.
+That was certainly the case on October 28, 1940, when the armies of Adolf Hitler were fighting on multiple fronts, and he allowed his Italian ally, Benito Mussolini, to take over Greece.

 The Italian leader saw Greece as the neutral Lilliputian neighbor that would surrender in cowering fear of his mighty army.

-Oxi Day commemorates refusal to allow Italian troops into the country
+OXI Day commemorates refusal to allow Italian troops into Greece

-But little did he know.
-Greek Prime Minister Ioannis Metaxas had been well prepared for the inevitable.
-He had fortified Greece’s borders in the North and knew that the Italians would have a hard time fighting in the natural border of the high mountains of Epirus.
+But little did he know that Greek Prime Minister Ioannis Metaxas had been well prepared for the inevitable.
+He had fortified Greece’s borders in the north and knew that the Italians would have a hard time fighting on the natural border of the high mountains of Epirus.

-Metaxas also knew that the Greek people were already enraged against their fascist neighbors after an Italian submarine had sunk the Greek Navy cruiser “Elli” in the port of Tinos island on one of the most sacred days for Greek Orthodoxy, the Dormition of the Virgin Mary, on August 15, 1940.
+Metaxas also knew that the Greeks were already enraged against their fascist neighbors after an Italian submarine had sunk the Greek Navy cruiser Elli in the port of Tinos on one of the most sacred days for Greek Orthodoxy, the Dormition of the Virgin Mary on August 15, 1940.

-While life in neutral Greece was quite normal during the first year of World War II, the clouds of war were looming over the country, with war updates prominent in the newspaper headlines and radio reports.
-The sinking of the “Elli” was a stark reminder to Greeks that the war was approaching.
+While life in neutral Greece was quite average during the first year of World War II, the clouds of war were looming over the country with war updates prominent in the newspaper headlines and radio reports.
+The sinking of the Elli was a stark reminder to Greeks that the war was approaching.

-Greek people — who had fought for freedom and independence in the past, just 120 years previously — were mentally prepared to fight.
+Greeks, who had fought for freedom and independence in the past just 120 years previously, were mentally prepared to fight.
 They knew it was just a matter of time.
 More importantly, they were eager to go to battle for freedom and independence once again.

-So when Italian ambassador Emanuele Grazzi knocked on Metaxas’ door at three o’clock in the morning — after a party at the Embassy — to deliver the ultimatum from Mussolini, the Greek Prime Minister was prepared.
+Hence, when Italian ambassador Emanuele Grazzi knocked on Metaxas’ door at three o’clock in the morning after a party at the Embassy to deliver the ultimatum from Mussolini, the Greek Prime Minister was prepared.

-The ultimatum demanded that Metaxas allow the Italian Army free passage to enter and occupy strategic sites in Greece, unopposed.
-The Greek Prime Minister delivered an unequivocal response in French, the diplomatic language of the day: “Alors, c’est la guerre.” (“Then, it is war”), which was quickly transmuted into the laconic “OXI” by the citizens of Athens the next morning.
+The ultimatum demanded that Metaxas allow the Italian Army free passage to enter and occupy strategic sites in Greece unopposed.
+The Greek Prime Minister delivered an unequivocal response in French, the diplomatic language of the day: “Alors, c’est la guerre” (“Then, it is war”), which was quickly transmuted into the laconic “OXI” by the citizens of Athens the following morning.

 It should be noted that the confidence of the Italians that Greece would surrender immediately was so great that Grazzi had the unmitigated gall to visit the Greek Prime Minister at three in the morning after the party in the embassy.

-Metaxas addressed the Greek people over the radio in the morning of October 28.
+Metaxas addressed the Greek people over the radio on the morning of October 28th.
 His words are timeless:

 “The moment has come that we will fight for the independence of Greece, its integrity and its honor.